 Upstream Artists’ Collective is a group of interdisciplinary artists making theater with an environmental conscience seeking to reexamine what it means to be human on a global scale for the purposes of understanding our relationship to a changing climate.
-Upstream develops new work and reimagines existing work with an eco-arts aesthetic and makes this work accessible to audiences of all ages, colors, identities, incomes, and abilities.
+Upstream develops new work and reexamines existing work with an eco-arts aesthetic and makes this work accessible to audiences of all ages, colors, identities, incomes, and abilities.

 Upstream makes theater about moments when the power goes out—when humanity is gathered around a fire, reduced and heightened to our core essentials.
 We want to reexamine our place on a now massive, unknown planet.
 Taking our name from William McDonough and Michael Braungart’s The Upcycle, Upstream seeks to enrich the lives of those we effect downstream—our artistic community and audiences—by providing challenging, inspiring, and provocative live theater.

 Upstream believes that a play should be sustainable, beginning as disparate seedlings and constantly developing and redeveloping for a new audience and place.
 It is to have no end point—discarded like trash—but rather strengthened toward production and dispersed for new life.
 Sustainability and plays are not single use.